AthithIttiphakorn/File-Handler_with_GUI/README.md

   - File organization runs automtically when the windows device is opened

 ## How to use:
-  - After downloading, configure your file organizing options using the exe.
+  - After downloading the exe file on this repository, configure your file organizing options using the exe.
   - You may need to restart the computer to make it run automatically everytime